Abstract

 BCR sequencing

 cDNA was amplified from singly sorted B cells using SMART-Seq v4 (Takara Bio) at half reaction volumes.
 Initial BCR sequencing for donor 1 followed protocols we have previously described in detail (Hale et al., 2022; Rodda et al., 2021; Thouvenel et al., 2021).
 Briefly, a single, multiplex PCR was performed for each B cell using a universal primer for the template switch region and pooled constant region primers for the μ, γ, α, κ, and λ constant regions.
 Amplicons were then purified and sequenced by Sanger sequencing.
-For donors 2 and 3, a custom protocol that enables high-quality, single cell BCR sequencing by MiSeq was employed (manuscript in preparation as Thouvenel et al).
+For donors 2 and 3, single cell BCR sequencing was performed using a protocol adapted for MiSeq (Illumina).
 Alignment of all trimmed sequences was performed using both TRUST4 (Song et al., 2021) and IGMT/HighV-QUEST (Alamyar et al., 2012).
 Rare conflicts (eg. differences in reported %SHM) were resolved by review of the raw sequence data and individual analysis in IgBlast (Ye et al., 2013).

 BCR cloning